atomist/sdm/README.md

 Atomist is not tied to GitHub, but this repository focuses on using Atomist with GitHub.com or GitHub Enterprise.

+## Key Functionality
+The following key functionality of this project will be available when you run this automation client in your team:

+- *Project creation for Spring*.
+Atomist is not Spring specific, but we use Spring boot as an illustration here.
+Try `@atomist create spring`.
+The seed project used by default will be `spring-team/spring-rest-seed`.
+ - If you want to add or modify the content of generated projects, modify `CustomSpringBootGeneratorParameters.ts` to specify your own seed.
+Just about any Spring Boot project will work as the transformation of a seed project is quite forgiving, and parses the seed to find the location and name of the `@SpringBootApplication` class, rather than relying on hard coding.
+ - To perform sophisticated changes, such as dynamically computing content, modify the code in `springBootGenerator.ts`.
+- *Delivery pipeline to either Kubernetes or Pivotal Cloud Foundry for Spring Boot projects*.
+This includes automatic local deployment of non-default branches on the same node as the automation client.
+The delivery pipeline is automatically triggered on pushes.
+- *Upgrading Spring Boot version* across one or many repositories.
+Try `@atomist try to upgrade spring boot`.
+This will create a branch upgrading to Spring Boot `1.5.9` and wait for the build to complete.
+If the build succeeds, a PR will be created; if it fails, an issue will be created linking to the failed build log and offending branch.
+To choose a specific Spring Boot version, or see what happens when a bogus version triggers a failure, try `@atomist try to upgrade spring boot desiredBootVersion=<version>`.
+If you run such a command in a channel linked to an Atomist repository, it will affect only that repository.
+If you run it in a channel that is not linked, it will affect all repositories by default.
+You can add a `targets.repos=<regex>` parameter to specify a regular expression to target a subset of repo names.
+For example: `@atomist try to upgrade spring boot targets.repos=test.*`.

+This project builds on other Atomist core functionality available from global automations, such as:

+- Atomist **lifecycle** for GitHub, showing commit, pull request and other activity through actionable messages.
+- Issue handling:
+	- `@atomist create issue`

+Type `@atomist show skills` in any channel to see a list of all available Atomist commands.

 ## Structure of This Project
 The exports in the `src/index.ts` file represent the public API of this repository, which is more likely than other code to remain stable.
+> In particular, the event listener interfaces discussed later in the document are expected to remain stable.

 The `src/software-delivery-machine` directory contains an example of an implementation of Atomist, using the other functionality.
-This is the code you would be likely to change.
+This is the code you are most likely to change to meet your requirements.

 ## Events
 The heart of Atomist is its event handling.
 As your code flows from commit